agustinparrotta/design-patterns/README.md

 Provides essential information regarding the **Class** instantiation or the **Object** instantiation.
 Class Creational Pattern and the Object Creational pattern is the major categorization of the Creational Design Patterns. **Class-creation** patterns use **inheritance** effectively in the instantiation process, and **object-creation** patterns use **delegation** effectively to get the job done.

+Notes:

+- Help deal with object instantiation -> simpler interface to the user

+Patterns :

 - Factory
 - Abstract factory
 - Builder